 HESC IS NOT OPEN TO THE PUBLIC

-The Hoedspruit Endangered Species Centre (HESC) is in the process of repositioning to change its core business focus.
+The Hoedspruit Endangered Species Centre (HESC) has repositioned to change its core business focus.

 HESC is well established worldwide as an important role player in the conservation and breeding of cheetahs and the maintenance and expansion of the already limited gene pool.
 HESC also plays an active role in the rehabilitation of injured endangered species.

-From I July 2021 our core business will focus on conservation and rehabilitation activities, while the tourism component of our business (including tours of the facility and accommodation opportunities) has already been discontinued.
-The decision to reposition and to refocus has become necessary in the current pandemic-stricken economic climate to ensure the financial viability of the Centre and its conservation activities going forward.
+From I July 2021 our core business changed to focus on conservation and rehabilitation activities, while the tourism component of our business (including tours of the facility and accommodation opportunities) was discontinued.
+The decision to reposition and to refocus became necessary in the current pandemic-stricken economic climate to ensure the financial viability of the Centre and its conservation activities going forward.